Choosing paper & setting print quality for your certificate

-If you intend to have printed a lot of copies as blanks or without names to be handwritten later you won't want any paper (called 'stock' by the trade) to be too shiny.
+If you intend to have printed a lot of copies as blank certificates without names to be handwritten later you won't want any paper (called 'stock' by the trade) to be too shiny.
 The name for shiny stock can be 'Coated, Art or Gloss Art'.
 This is a coating on the paper which can make handwriting difficult.
 You can also get Matt coated which again can have issues with handwriting.
 If you are not handwriting the finished document then the gloss option can look lovely and also will show the document background more sharply than non-coated.

 The non-coated paper is likely to accept a pen better but may soften the sharpness of the template design.

-Tip: Use your print shop's experience and tell them how you're planning to use the finished print to guide your choice.
+Tip: Use your print shop's experience and tell them how you're planning to use the finished certificate print to guide your choice.

 Tip: Ask for a small paper sample and test it with the pen you plan to write onto the print.